FAK1776/mygeargarage2/README.md

   - Upload and manage gear photos
   - Track detailed specifications and history
   - Organize gear by status (owned, wanted, sold)
+  - Load sample data for testing and demonstration
+  - Flexible filtering by status and specifications

 - **Service History**
   - Log maintenance records and modifications